cs-4241-2024/a3-persistence/README.md

 glitch: https://glitch.com/~a3-piper-oconnell

+**Instructions**:
+- Logging in with no username/password will show all data.
+- tester login: admin - password

 **The Goal of the Application**:
 - The goal of the application is to store data on someones name, favorite type of cookie, favorite type of ice cream, and any comments they want to make.
 - The dataset will then give each user a type of cake based off of their favorite type of ice cream and cookies.